Vanilla: Etymology

-The word vanilla is derived from the Spanish word vainilla meaning "little pod", which is the diminutive of the Latin vagina (sheath) describing the shape of the pods.
-The word "vanilla" entered the English language in 1754, when the botanist Philip Miller wrote about the genus in his Gardener’s Dictionary.
+The word vanilla is derived from the Spanish word vainilla meaning "little pod", the diminutive of vaina derived from the Latin vagina (sheath) describing the shape of the pods.
+The word "vanilla" entered the English language in 1754, when the botanist Philip Miller wrote about the genus in his Gardener's Dictionary.

 Biology

 Vanilla orchid

-The main species harvested for vanilla is V. planifolia.
-Although it is native to Mexico, it is now widely grown throughout the tropics.
+The main species of vanilla cultivated is V. planifolia.
+Although it is native to Mesoamerica and South America, it is now widely grown throughout the tropics.
 Indonesia and Madagascar are the world's largest producers.
 Additional sources include V. pompona and V. tahitiensis (grown in Niue and Tahiti), although the vanillin content of these species is much less than V. planifolia.

 Vanilla grows as a vine, climbing up an existing tree (also called a tutor), pole, or other support.
 It can be grown in a wood (on trees), in a plantation (on trees or poles), or in a "shader", in increasing orders of productivity.
 Its growth environment is referred to as its terroir, and includes not only the adjacent plants, but also the climate, geography, and local geology.
 Left alone, it will grow as high as possible on the support, with few flowers.
 Every year, growers fold the higher parts of the plant downward so the plant stays at heights accessible by a standing human.
 This also greatly stimulates flowering.